GoogleChrome/web.dev/src/site/content/en/blog/receive-shared-data/index.md

 ### See it in action

-1. Using Chrome 76 or later, open the [Web Share Target demo][demo].
+1. Using Chrome 76 or later (Android only), open the [Web Share Target demo][demo].
 2. When prompted, click **Install** to add the app to your home screen, or use the Chrome menu to add it to your home screen.
-3. Open any app that includes a native share intent, or use the Share button in the demo app.
+3. Open any app that supports native sharing, or use the Share button in the demo app.
 4. From the target picker, choose **Web Share Test**

-After sharing to the demo app, you should see all of the information sent via the web share target web app.
+After sharing, you should see all of the shared information in the web share target web app.

 ## Register your app as a share target